FREQUENTLY ASKED QUESTIONS

 2. Can taking vitamin or mineral supplements help my symptoms?

-If an underlying vitamin deficiency is found to cause your disease, supplementing with iron, vitamin B12 or folate (as directed by your healthcare provider) may reduce or even alleviate your symptoms.
+If an underlying a or vitamin deficiency is found to cause your disease, supplementing with iron, vitamin B or folate (as directed by your healthcare provider) may reduce or even alleviate your symptoms.

 Because the use of even moderate amounts of some minerals (such as iron, magnesium, potassium and calcium) can impair your body's ability to use other minerals or can cause toxicity, you should use mineral supplements only on the advice of your healthcare provider.
 For more information, please refer to our Understanding Iron & RLS publication available in the Members Only section of our website.
 As a member, you receive the latest news on advances and treatments, all while supporting research toward a cure.
 Become a member today.